tobialadetuyi/PhishDetectAI/README.md

 - 🔐 API-ready for integration into web or enterprise platforms
 - 🧪 Tested on real phishing datasets
 - 📊 Supports JSON output for automation pipelines
+- Detects phishing emails (spam vs not spam)
+- Trained using a Logistic Regression model
+- Integrated with GitHub Actions for CI testing

 ## 📦 Tech Stack